-The remoteness of the FRHEP area and the ensuing lack of access to markets and services, or to retail or employment opportunities, has resulted in a predominantly subsistence, largely informal economic environment.
+The remoteness of the mine area and the ensuing lack of access to markets and services, or to retail or employment opportunities, has resulted in a predominantly subsistence, largely informal economic environment.
 Those who participated in formal employment worked mainly in:

 - Education.

 - Trades.

 - Law enforcement.

 - Health.

 - Government administration.

 - Transportation.

-- FRCGP.
+- FRCGP (those living in villages in the mine area).

-Alluvial gold mining in the mine area and FRHEP area villages is an important income generating activity, with an estimated 600 people engaged in alluvial mining, including 27 dredge operators and 128 dredge workers from Ok Isai and Wabia.
-Selling gold from alluvial mining generated income for 90% of families within Ok Isai and Wabia.
+Alluvial gold mining in the mine area villages is an important income generating activity, with an estimated 600 people engaged in alluvial mining, including 27 dredge operators and 128 dredge workers from Ok Isai and Wabia.
+Selling gold from alluvial mining generated income for 90 % of families within Ok Isai and Wabia.